tc39/proposal-smart-pipelines/readme.md

 ***

-This proposal uses the [same notation as that from the ES standard][ES grammar notation] to denote context-free grammars; see [ES grammar notation][] for more information.
+This proposal uses the [same grammatical notation as that from the ECMAScript standard][ECMAScript Notational Conventions, § Grammars] to denote its lexical and syntactic grammars.

 ### Lexical grammar
 The smart pipe operator adds two new tokens to JavaScript: `|>` the binary pipe,